rmac-silva/DnDYonder/readme.md

 # Changelog
-- LAN Version: Switched all hardcoded API URLs to use environment variable VITE_API_URL.
-Update your .env file accordingly.
-- Changed css layout to use an override of the MUI theme.
-- Added rainbow colours when refreshing the page.
+- Added HTTPS
+- Changed how the backend was run, now run main.py from src folder.

+## Mobile Version & Visual Revamp
+- Make the frontend responsive for mobile devices.
+- Make the WikiDot fetching buttons more consistent.